uldyssian-sh/vmware-vcf-architecture/README.md

-# VMware Cloud Foundation – Architecture Poster (Index)
+# VMware Cloud Foundation – Architecture Poster

 This repository provides a clean, curated **index to the official VMware Cloud Foundation (VCF) Architecture Poster** and related resources.